-- 12.1 Procedures for physical activities safety are stated in Saskatchewan Guidelines for Physical Activities.
+- 12.1 Procedures for physical activities safety are stated in SRPSD Safety Guidelines for Physical Activities.

 - 12.2 It is the responsibility of the superintendent responsible for athletics to ensure that the guidelines are kept current and includes direction specific to the following:

 - 12.2.1 Standard of care

 - 12.2.2 Facilities

 - 12.2.3 Equipment

 - 12.2.4 Instruction

 - 12.2.5 Supervision

 - 12.2.6 Clothing and footwear and,

 - 12.2.7 Approved activities.

-- 12.3 Concussion protocol
+12.3 Concussion protocol

-High school coaches are currently required to follow the Saskatchewan High School Athletics Association Concussion Protocol.
-The risk of concussion extends beyond high school sports into physical education classes, playground activities, and elementary school sports.
-Therefore the following concussion protocol shall be in place in all schools:
+It is important that all education and sport stakeholders understand the facts about concussion as the risk of concussion extends beyond high school sports into physical education classes, playground activities, and elementary school sports.
+Therefore, the following concussion protocol shall be in place in all schools:

-- 12.3.1 Every physical education teacher, every school administrator, and at least one coach per team must complete the free concussion management course located at Concussion Training. - 12.3.2 School principals will maintain a record of those staff members who have completed the concussion management course. - 12.3.3 An athlete suspected of suffering a concussion must be removed from play immediately and not return to activity until they have followed the six steps of recovery and are symptom free. - 12.3.4 Students participating in all school sports and their parents/guardians shall be made aware of the symptoms of concussion through the Concussion Recognition/Fact

-Document.
-The document shall be distributed at the beginning of each season as part of the regular communication process to students and parents. - 12.3.5 Students diagnosed with a concussion must progress through the Six Steps of returning to sports outlined below. - 12.3.5.1 No activity mental and physical rest until symptom-free - 12.3.5.2 Light aerobic activity like walking or stationary cycling - 12.3.5.3 Sport-specific activity like running or skating. - 12.3.5.4 Training drills without body contact - 12.3.5.5 Training drills with body contact only once cleared by a physician - 12.3.5.6 Game play
+- 12.3.1 Every physical education teacher, every school administrator, and at least one coach per team must complete the free concussion management course located at Coaching Association of Canada: Making Head Way Concussion eLearning and/or Concussion Awareness Training Tool. - 12.3.2 Students participating in all school sports and their parents/guardians shall be made aware of the symptoms of concussion through the Concussion Recognition Tool.
+The document shall be a part of the regular communication process to students and parents. - 12.3.3 School principals will maintain a record of those staff members who have completed a concussion management course. - 12.3.4 An athlete suspected of suffering a concussion must be removed from play immediately and not return to activity until they have followed the six steps of recovery and are symptom free. - 12.3.5 Students diagnosed with a concussion must progress through the Six Steps of returning to sports outlined below. - 12.3.5.1 No activity mental and physical rest until symptom-free - 12.3.5.2 Light aerobic activity like walking or stationary cycling - 12.3.5.3 Sport-specific activity like running or skating. - 12.3.5.4 Training drills without body contact - 12.3.5.5 Training drills with body contact only once cleared by a physician - 12.3.5.6 Game play